-On Friday 25th May the General Data Protection Regulation (GDPR) will replace the Data Protection Act 1998.
-The introduction of GDPR will see significant changes regarding accountability and how data is captured.
+On Friday 25th May 2018 the General Data Protection Regulation (GDPR) replaced the Data Protection Act 1998.
+GDPR has brought significant changes regarding accountability and how data is captured.

-If your sports club/ organisation collects and uses personal data, then GDPR will apply directly to your club.
+If your sports club/ organisation collects and uses personal data, then GDPR does apply directly to your club.

-Personal data refers to any information that allows an individual to be identified directly or indirectly by that information, it can include but is not limited too; name, IP address, email addresses, photographs.
+Personal data refers to any information that allows an individual to be identified directly or indirectly by that information, it can include but is not limited to; name, IP address, email addresses, photographs.

 To comply with GDPR make sure you have a record of all the personal data you hold, you may want to carry out an audit.
 An audit template can be found HERE.

-Under the GDPR you will not be permitted to handle or process any such data without satisfying a relevant condition for processing as set out in the GDPR.
+Under the GDPR you are not permitted to handle or process any such data without satisfying a relevant condition for processing as set out in the GDPR.
 This is not optional.